NannyML/nannyml/README.md

 pip install nannyml
 ```

-**Here be dragons!** Use at your own risk.
-The latest development version of NannyML:
+**Here be dragons!** Use the latest development version of NannyML at your own risk:

 ```bash
 python -m pip install git+https://github.com/NannyML/nannyml